 Public Policy Violations

-In addition to discrimination and whistleblowing retaliation, an employer may face liability if an employee has been terminated in violation of public policy.
+In addition to discrimination and whistleblowing retaliation, an employer may face a wrongful termination suit if an employee has been terminated in violation of public policy.
 These public policy claims...Read More